 IAPP-Greece is dedicated to developing new partnerships and deepening existing ones between U.S. and Greek institutions of higher education.

 Toward this goal, representatives from 30 U.S. universities and colleges visited Greece in November 2022 (November 5, 2022 – November 11, 2022), for the Pharos Summit 2022: Greek – US collaboration in Higher Education.
 Initiated in December 2019, this iteration of the program adapted rapidly to the COVID-19 pandemic, adding more virtual meeting components to the program throughout the last two years.
 During this time, 92% of participating institutions were able to reach out to potential counterparts to start partnership conversations.

 The Pharos Summit 2022: Greek – US collaboration in Higher Education – is a part of IIE’s IAPP Greece program, within IIE’s Center for International Partnerships.

-The Ministry of Education, the U.S. Embassy in Athens, the Fulbright Foundation in Greece and the IIE, are working together on a robust itinerary in Greece that will provide a broad view of Greek higher education while also maximizing the potential for meeting with institutions throughout the country.
-During this visit, the group will divide into smaller delegations, each of which will visit several Greek universities.
+The Ministry of Education, the U.S. Embassy in Athens, the Fulbright Foundation in Greece and the IIE, worked together on a robust itinerary in Greece that provided a broad view of Greek higher education while also maximizing the potential for meeting with institutions throughout the country.
+During this visit, the group divided into smaller delegations, each of which visited several Greek universities.